Feds: Minnesota food scheme stole $250M; 47 people charged

 Earlier this year, the U.S. Department of Justice made prosecuting pandemic-related fraud a priority.
 The department has already taken enforcement actions related to more than $8 billion in suspected pandemic fraud, including bringing charges in more than 1,000 criminal cases involving losses in excess of $1.1 billion.

-Federal officials repeatedly described the alleged fraud as “brazen,” and decried that it involved a program intended to feed children who needed help during the pandemic.
-Michael Paul, the agent in charge of the Minneapolis FBI office, called it “an astonishing display of deceit."
+The defendants in Minnesota face multiple counts, including conspiracy, wire fraud, money laundering and bribery.

+But during the pandemic, some of the standard requirements for sites to participate in the federal food nutrition programs were waived.
+Among them, the USDA allowed for-profit restaurants to participate, and allowed food to be distributed outside educational programs.
+The charging documents say the defendants exploited changes in the program's requirements “to enrich themselves."

-Luger said the government was billed for more than 125 million fake meals, with some defendants making up names for children by using an online random name generator.
+Luger said the scheme involved more than 125 million fake meals, with some defendants making up names for children by using an online random name generator.
 He displayed one form for reimbursement that claimed a site served exactly 2,500 meals each day Monday through Friday — with no children ever getting sick or otherwise missing from the program.

 “These children were simply invented,” Luger said.